ashwani2/devcamper-sequelize/README.md

 ** For Dummy data use mailtrap.io or ethreal mail**

-After that run "npm i" command then  run "num run dev"
+After that run "npm i" command then  run "npm run dev"